mmoataz3011/Chatting-MEAN/README.md

 - This project is based on an existing one ---> https://github.com/petr166/mean-chat-app

+- It provides public chatting room and private chat rooms

 - The technologies used : Angular 7 - MongoDB - EXPRESS - NODE JS

 - Make the application ready to be started :